Installation and Login

 Notes:

-• You can copy files or folders in the mouned virtual drive to a physical drive after a system, partition, or disk backup image is mounted.
-But it is unable to add files or folders into the virtual drive as you do in a physical drive.
+• You can copy files or folders in the mounted virtual partition to a physical drive after a system, partition, or disk backup image is mounted.
+However, it is unable to add files or folders into the virtual drive as you do in a physical drive.